dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 - **Allow UI access applications for secure locations**
   This policy setting controls whether User Interface Accessibility (UIAccess or UIA) programs can automatically disable the secure desktop for elevation prompts used by a standard user.
-  - *Yes*: UIA programs, including Windows Remote Assistance, automatically disable the secure desktop for elevation prompts.
+  - *Yes* - UIA programs, including Windows Remote Assistance, automatically disable the secure desktop for elevation prompts.
 If you don't disable the "User Account Control: Switch to the secure desktop when prompting for elevation" policy setting, the prompts appear on the interactive user's desktop instead of the secure desktop.
-  - *Not Configured*: The secure desktop can be disabled only by the user of the interactive desktop or by disabling the "User Account Control: Switch to the secure desktop when prompting for elevation" policy setting.
+  - *Not Configured*: - The secure desktop can be disabled only by the user of the interactive desktop or by disabling the "User Account Control: Switch to the secure desktop when prompting for elevation" policy setting.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067185)